Key dates in Rajiv Gandhi assassination case trial and after | Law-Order

 Key dates in Rajiv Gandhi assassination case trial and after

-January 28, 1998 Poonamallee trial court convicts 26 in the Rajiv Gandhi assassination case including Nalini Sriharan and sentences all of them to death.May 11, 1999 Supreme Court confirms death sentence for 4 convcits.
 Also the court set aside the death sentence awarded to 19 others.April 19, 2000 Tamil Nadu Cabinet chaired by Chief Minister M Karunanidhi recommends commutation of Nalinis death sentence to life imprisonment.
+February 18, 2014 Citing inordinate delay in deciding their mercy petitions, the Supreme Court commutes the death sentence of --Sriharan, Santhan and Perarivalan-- to life in prison.

 - Country: